-Here at EWF International, our priority is keeping our community safe, equipped and empowered through all seasons.
-Here are some updates on how we’re addressing this situation, and some useful resources to help you stay safe – from the virus, and from the contagion of fear.
+Here at EWF International, our priority is keeping our community safe, equipped, and empowered through all seasons.
+Here are some updates on how we’re addressing COVID-19, and some useful resources to help you stay safe – from the virus, and from the contagion of fear.
 Don’t miss the useful resources at the bottom!

 - EWF programs will continue as usual.
 If you are already registered, a participant, or a member, keep the sessions on your calendar.
 There will be no disruption.

 - We may supplement or replace in-person interactions with video sessions in the short-term should that become necessary.

 - Should we make a change in the format of a program (face-to-face vs. video meetings), we will notify you immediately.
 You and your family’s safety is our priority.